ewebtechsuk/savirix/docs/deployment/hostinger.md

 rewrites `public_html/index.php` so it requires the `../laravel_app/` bootstrap files.

+## Automated GitHub Actions deploy

+The `deploy_hostinger.yml` workflow builds Vite with `base: '/build/'`, rsyncs the repository (excluding vendor/tests/docs/node_modules), and runs `deploy/deploy_hostinger.sh` on the server.
+The script now:

+- Verifies PHP 8.3+ is available at `/opt/alt/php83/usr/bin/php`.
+- Downloads `composer.phar` if missing and runs a `--no-dev` install.
+- Warns if `.env` is missing and refuses to continue without one.
+- Clears and rebuilds Laravel caches, runs migrations, and executes `savarix:diagnose-tenancy-domains --sync` after deploy.
+- Enforces the `public_html -> laravel_app/public` symlink via
+  `scripts/hostinger-ensure-public-html-symlink.sh`.

+Assets under `public/build/` are no longer committed; they are produced during the GitHub Actions build and copied to Hostinger by rsync.

 ## Manual deployment workflow

 Run the following checklist whenever you want to refresh production: